Laser Tag Equipment List

 Laser tag is a safer alternative to paintball, and does not have a unique set of rules or gameplay.
 However, the technology put into the guns and sensors gives laser tag the fun and interesting reputation the recreational sport is known for.

-The essential pieces of equipment in laser tag are the gun and the targets/ sensors.
+The essential pieces of equipment in laser tag are the guns, targets, and sensors.
 The gun is the primary tool for playing laser tag, as it is a shooting game.
 Unlike paintball, being shot with infra-red light does not leave any sort of discernable mark that would indicate that a player had actually been hit.
 The target sensors can detect the infra-red light and register a hit on the player wearing them.

 As laser tag tends to be more of a recreational activity than a competitive sport, there is not a strict dress code.
 However, the clothing a player wears can still impact their movement, as laser tag requires a fair degree of mobility.
 Running, crouching, and dodging are common actions in laser tag, so the clothing you choose to wear should allow a large range of motion.
 For example, dress clothes or tight clothes may not be the best option, as they are not ideal for physical activity.
 A tactic many players use is camouflage.
 Blending into the dark indoor arena using black clothing, or wearing green and tan for outdoor arenas in the woods are both tactics that will help give you an advantage.